jmdeleon/docker-drupal/README.md

 The PostgreSQL port `5432` is exposed.
 The root account for PostgreSQL is `postgres` (password `postgres`).

 Adminer is aliased to the web root at `/adminer.php`.
 Adminer can be used for MySQL, PostgreSQL and SQLite databases.

+### Supervisor

+Supervisor provides a rudimentary web UI over the port `9001` to manage several of the server processes (Apache, MySQL, PostgreSQL, sshd, Solr).
+It can be found over http `localhost:9291` in the above example, logging in with the id `supervisor` and the password also `supervisor`.

 ### Apache Solr